hellocaoziyi/smart-comments/README.md

-# smart-comments README
+# Smart Comments

-This is the README for your extension "smart-comments".
-After writing up a brief description, we recommend including the following sections.
+This is an extension that helps with annotations, making the code easier to read.

+`Ctrl`-`Shift`-`I`

 ## Features